 Mitsubishi Tanabe Pharma Corporation.
-In March 2015, we entered into a collaboration and license agreement with Mitsubishi Tanabe Pharma Corporation (MTPC) for the development and commercialization of INGREZZA for movement disorders in Japan and other select Asian markets.
-MTPC made an upfront payment of \$30.0 million and has agreed to make an additional \$85.0 million in development and regulatory event-based payments, payments for the manufacture of pharmaceutical products, and royalties on product sales in select territories in Asia.
+In March 2015, we entered into a collaboration and license agreement with Mitsubishi Tanabe Pharma Corporation, or MTPC, for the development and commercialization of INGREZZA for movement disorders in Japan and other select Asian markets.
+In connection with the agreement, MTPC made an upfront payment of \$30.0 million and agreed to make an additional \$85.0 million in development and regulatory event-based milestone payments, payments for the manufacture of pharmaceutical products and royalties on product sales in select territories in Asia.